justinkelly/az_databases/README.md

 # AZ Databases
+AZ Databases provides a modern database discovery application for University libraries that is based on the ExLibris Alma APIs

 ![main image](docs/images/swin_az.png)

 # Synopsis

-AZ Databases provides a modern database discovery application for University libraries that is completely based on the ExLibris Alma APIs

 Swinburne: http://www.swinburne.edu.au/library/search/databases/#/

 * Completely based on ExLirbis Alma APIs
  *  All data is stored in Alma as Marc records, there is no duplcation of data or normalisation